-The Viking Age Museum will exhibit the world's foremost collection of objects from the Viking Age, including the best-preserved Viking ships in the world.
+The Museum of the Viking Age will exhibit the world's most extensive collection of objects from the Viking Age, including the best-preserved Viking ships in the world.
 Our scientists are constantly making new and groundbreaking discoveries that we share with the rest of the world.
-It is equally important that we will recreate the Viking Age and make one of the foremost cultural heritage in the world alive for all our visitors in a modern and exciting way.
+It is equally important that we will recreate the Viking Age and make one of the leading cultural heritage in the world alive for all our visitors in a modern and exciting way.

 In addition to a tripling the exhibition area, the new museum facility will include a restaurant, lecture hall, museum shop, museum park, a separate area for visiting schoolchildren, a laboratory with access for the public, and a research center.

 Archaeologists and a multitude of other staff work together to find good and innovative ways to create exhibitions, so that the museum reaches the goal of becoming the world's most important communicator of the Viking Age.

 Statsbygg is now in the process of planning in detail the new building, which will be a continuation of today's building.
 The museum's professionals in conservation and collection management collaborate with Statsbygg in a security project to find solutions for safe handling of ships and objects during the construction process, and on safe methods for moving to the new building.

 Read about the project on Statsbygg's website. (norwegian only)